cubing/qqtimer-gpl/README.md

   - Some unused drawing code was removed from both files to avoid any potential license issues.
 - CSS by Andreas Viklund (`style1.css`), which [may be used under the GPL license](https://andreasviklund.com/about/copyright/).
 - Code snippets from [quirksmode.org](https://www.quirksmode.org/about/copyright.html), which allows the relevant code snippets to be used under the GPL license.

+TODO: Some scramblers are not GPL licensed; these need to be replaced.